pub trait Formatter {

 fn end_object<W>(&mut self, writer: &mut W) -> Result<(), Error>

 Called after every object.
-Writes a }
+Writes a } to the specified

 writer.